Grok Cyber Comp

 How do students participate in Grok Cyber Comp?

-The competition window will be open for 2 weeks from 22 November to 3 December 2021.
-Each student can attempt the competition for a 1 hour window anytime within that two week period.
+The competition window for the second round of Cyber Comp 2021 will be open for 2 weeks from 22 November to 3 December 2021.
+Each student can attempt the competition for a 45 minute window anytime within that two week period.
 Students will only be able to participate once after their clock starts.

 Teachers who register students will be given a link for their students to access Grok Cyber Comp.